Jules Boudreau

 He was introduced to drama through amateur theatre and always maintained a great interest in it.
 He worked as a theatre activity leader with several community and school troupes.

 Five of his plays were published by Éditions d’Acadie (1979 and 1989), and eight plays, grouped together as “historical theatre,” "social theatre,” and “children’s theatre,” were published in a collection by Éditions de la Grande Marée in 2008.
 In addition to his stage writing, he published a collection of short stories: Chroniques d’une île de la côte (Éditions d'Acadie, 1999), and a children's novel, Le mystère de la maison grise (Chenelière-McGraw Hill, 2003).
 A second short story collection entitled Chroniques d’une île de la côte, tome 2, came out in 2012, from Les Éditions de la Francophonie.
-A collection of short biographies of prominent personalities in Acadian history is currently being published by Éditions de la Grande Marée.
+A collection of short biographies of prominent personalities in Acadian history was published by Éditions de la Grande Marée in 2014.

 The jury of the Prix France-Acadie gave him a special award in 2010 for his body of work.